This post was updated on January 30, 2015.

 2. Be a Planner.
 A Serious Planner.

-It sounds crazy, but you’ll end up squandering miles if you wait.
-For example, Delta only reserves a few seats to Europe on each flight at the rate of 60,000 miles.
+For example, Delta Airlines only reserves a few seats to Europe on each flight at the rate of 60,000 miles.
 Tickets get increasingly “expensive” as the departure time gets closer.
-By the time we were ready to book our Italy tickets (four months in advance), the fare had doubled to 120,000 miles per ticket.
+One year we waited until four months before our trip, and fares had doubled to 120,000 miles per ticket.

 3. Do Like the Frugal Traveler